mathesar-foundation/mathesar-wiki/team/worklogs/brent.md

 ### User help
 - Conduct a round of follow-up with various users.

+## 2023-08-08

+### Meetings
+- Long catch up with Mukesh about his open PRs, and column moving logic

+### Comms
+- Cleared out email inbox
+- Cleared out GH inbox
+- Wrote/sent update for RSQLA1
+- Wrote long email about project ideas
+- Async discussion with Anish about what he could work on during the cool down

 ## 2023-08-07

 ### Meetings
 - Met with Ghislaine about use cases